Read this article in our brand new Speed Reading Mode

 Everyone can write.
-But not everyone can write well.
+But not everyone can write well (learn how to start a blog, here).
 We all learn to write at school but then society makes a distinction between ‘writers’ and ‘the rest of us.’
 A writer sits in a garret and writes the great American novel.
 The rest of us write memos.
 It’s a false division.

 Seven ways copy can go wrong